-ROW 2: Turn, CH 2 (counts as first HDC), YO, insert hook into first stitch, pull through only one loop, YO, pull through two loops, (two loops left on hook) (long DC made, or first half of the mixed cluster), SK one stitch, YO, insert hook into next stitch, pull through one loop, YO, insert hook again into same stitch, pull through one loop, YO, pull through all six loops on hook (mixed cluster made MC) CH 1 to close the cluster. **YO, insert hook into THE SAME STITCH, pull through one loop, yarn over pull through two loops, leave two loops on hook (Long DC made, first half of MC made), SK one ST, YO, insert hook into next stitch, pull through one loop, YO, insert hook again into same stitch, pull through one loop, YO, pull through all six loops on hook (mixed cluster finished) CH 1 to close the cluster.
+ROW 2: Turn, CH 2 (counts as first HDC), YO, insert hook into first stitch, YO and pull up a loop, YO and pull through only one loop, YO, pull through two loops, (two loops left on hook) (long DC made, or first half of the mixed cluster), SK one stitch, YO, insert hook into next stitch, YO and pull up a loop, YO and pull through one loop, YO, insert hook again into same stitch, YO and pull up a loop, YO and pull through one loop, YO, pull through all six loops on hook (mixed cluster made MC) CH 1 to close the cluster. **YO, insert hook into THE SAME STITCH, YO and pull up a loop, YO and pull through one loop, YO and pull through two loops, leave two loops on hook (Long DC made, first half of MC made), SK one ST, YO, insert hook into next stitch, YO and pull up a loop, YO and pull through one loop, YO, insert hook again into same stitch, YO and pull up a loop, YO and pull through one loop, YO, pull through all six loops on hook (mixed cluster finished) CH 1 to close the cluster.

 Repeat from ** ending the last stitch in the top of the turning chain with 1 HDC.
 (TIP: try and go under both loops of turning chain, it looks neater when you’re finished, so keep the turning chains a little loose.)